 Our family took a winter-break cruise on Norwegian Cruise Lines’ Getaway because the ports of call on its Western Caribbean cruise really intrigued us.
 I was particularly looking forward to docking in Harvest Caye because I’d been curious about Belize for some time.

 The other three ports were Roatan, Honduras, which we were also curious about; Costa Maya on Mexico’s Yucatan Peninsula; and Cozumel, an island off Cancun.

 Below I’ll tell you what we found to do in Belize with a tween.
-And I offer tips for getting around Norwegian so you and your kids can have a genuine taste of this awesome Caribbean country if you want it.
+And I offer tips for getting off of Harvest Caye so you and your kids can have a genuine taste of this awesome Caribbean country.

-Making the Most NCL’s Belize Port Day With Kids
+Making the Most NCL’s Harvest Caye, Belize Port Day With Kids

 Reaching the Real Belize

-In Belize NCL docks in Harvest Caye, a recently completed private island that is its pride and joy and the reason many people choose this cruise.
+In Belize, NCL docks in Harvest Caye, a private island that is its pride and joy and the reason many people choose this cruise.